tswow/tswow-wiki-0.13/_introduction/2-installation.md

 6. To create a gm account, type the following commands (**remember the ws prefix**) into the terminal:
     - `ws account create myuser mypassword`
     - `ws account set gmlevel myuser 3 -1`

-7. Installation complete!
-You can now move on and [create your first module](3_YourFirstModule.md)